Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Prevent Microsoft Edge from starting or running in the background.
 Sneaky browser.

-I suggest downloading Winaero Tweaker and applying registry tweaks to cut down on the Redmond Spy Machine.
+I suggest downloading Winaero Tweaker and applying its registry tweaks to tone down the Redmond Spy Machine.

 Stop Microsoft from spying on you